Neuro-Behçet's disease: Treatment

 intravenous methylprednisolone followed by a slowly tapering course of oral steroids".
 It is suggested that therapy should be continued for a period of time even when the symptoms get suppressed because early relapse may occur.
 Sometimes, the medical doctors may suggest a different steroid depending on the nature of the disease, the severity, and the response to steroids.
 According to several studies, parenchymal NBD patients successfully suppress the symptoms with the prescribed steroids.
 As for non-parenchymal patients, there is no general consensus on how to treat the disease.
 The reason is that the mechanisms of cerebral venous thrombosis in BD are still poorly understood.
 Some doctors use anti-coagulants to prevent a clot.
 On the other hand, some doctors only give steroids and immunosuppressants alone.

 Epidemiology

 In one study of 387 Behçet's disease (BD) patients that has been done for 20 years, 13% of men with BD developed to NBD and 5.6% of women developed to NBD.

 Combining all statistical reports, approximately 9.4% (43 of 459) BD patients advanced to NBD.
 In addition, men were 2.8 times more likely to experience NBD than women.
 This fact indicates possible gender-based pathology.

 In speaking about age of NBD patients, the general range was between 20 and 40.
 NBD patients with age less than 10 or more than 50 were very uncommon.

+Spectrum disorders

+A related disorder to Neuro-Behçet's disease is neuro-Sweet disease.
+Sweet disease (or acute febrile neutrophilic dermatosis) is a systemic inflammatory disorder characterized by fever, peripheral neutrophilic leukocytosis, and neutrophilic infiltrates in the skin, among other symptoms.
+When complicated by encephalitis or meningitis, it is referred to as neuro-Sweet disease.
+It is known that treatment with corticosteroids often leads to favorable outcomes.
+The frequencies of the human leukocyte antigen (HLA) types B54 and Cw1 are notably high.
+Several risk factors, including these, are implicated in the development of the condition.
+Although neuro-Behçet's disease differs in terms of the more common HLA types, it is believed to constitute a spectrum of disorders with shared underlying risk factors.